Panda0712/FlaDev-LMS/README.md

 ## Notes

 - Backend services for payments and order processing are separate (see related backend folders in the workspace).
-Configure `VITE_API_BASE_URL` to point to your running backend.
+Configure `REACT_APP_API_BASE_URL` to point to your running backend.
-- The demo GIF should be placed at `public/demo.gif` so it renders on GitHub and Vercel.

-If you want, I can also add a `frontend/.env.example` file listing the `VITE_` variables, or replace the current placeholder GIF with a minimal valid GIF so the README shows an image immediately.
+- Replace "https://api.example.com" with backend domain of this project: "lms-backend-production-b51f.up.railway.app"